pip-services-infra/pip-services-syslog-node/doc/HttpProtocolV1.md

-# HTTP REST Protocol (version 1) <br/> Event Log Microservice
+# HTTP Protocol (version 1) <br/> Event Log Microservice

-EventLog microservice implements a REST compatible API, that can be accessed on configured port.
+EventLog microservice implements a HTTP compatible API, that can be accessed on configured port.
 All input and output data is serialized in JSON format.
 Errors are returned in [standard format]().

 * [SystemEventV1 class](#class1)